Log into your owner portal by clicking the button below 🙂E&F Client Portal

 Ethel & Florence doesn’t have set fees.
 Each property and each client is different.
 I understand there are some things you might want to take care of yourself – like paying your rates, or organising maintenance – I am more than happy to negotiate my services and tailor your agreement to suit you.

 7 day inspections

 Sunday inspections by appointment and open homes on vacant properties to keep vacancy rates low – try to find another agent who’ll do that!

 Live tours/open homes via our powerful social media platforms

 For those prospective tenants who just can’t make it.

 Stringent tenant screening

-At every lease renewal, lease end and routine inspection, we will issue a report on your rent and a market analysis along with our recommendations on pricing so you know you are getting the best possible rent.
+At every lease renewal, lease end and routine inspection, I will issue a report on your rent and a market analysis along with our recommendations on pricing so you know you are getting the best possible rent.

 Sales appraisal and market update